The contact page is often one of the least considered parts of a website.

 These details are easy to overlook, but they affect whether someone completes the enquiry or gives up halfway through.

-Mobile conversion problems are often not dramatic.
-They are small moments of friction that add up.
+Mobile conversion problems are often not dramatic: they’re small moments of friction that add up.

 Keep the form simple